On the Testimony of Two Witnesses

 A Preterist Interpretation, Exposition and Commentary of Revelation 11:13: The Fact “a Tenth of the City collapsed” in v.
 13 was Fulfilled in the Fall of the Temple which occupied a Tenth of the City of Jerusalem.
 Furthermore, Josephus Records a similar Number of Casualties at the Fall of the Temple as that Mentioned in v.
 13.

 The fact that “a tenth of the city collapsed” in v.
-13 was also the result of the Roman siege of Jerusalem in A.D.
-70. This verse was fulfilled in the destruction of the Temple.
+13 appears to have also been fulfilled in the destruction of the Temple.
 Upon breaking into the temple fortress, the Romans immediately set the Temple on fire.
 As illustrated in the picture above, the Temple occupied approximately one-tenth of the total size of the city of Jerusalem upon the completion of its walls in A.D.
 66, at the start of the Jewish Revolt.

 Preterist Explanation of Revelation 11:13: The Seven Thousand Killed in Revelation 11:13 were likely fulfilled in the Roughly Ten Thousand Casualties Josephus Mentions when the Romans Seized the Temple in A.D.
 70.

 Verse 13 then goes on to say that “[s]even thousand people were killed” at this time.
-Appearing to confirm this fact, Josephus says that ten thousand Jews were killed when the Romans seized the Temple.56 The ten thousand casualties mentioned by Josephus appears to me to be a rounded-off estimate of the seven thousand mentioned in v.
-13.57
+Appearing to confirm this fact, Josephus says that ten thousand Jews were killed when the Romans seized the Temple.59 The ten thousand casualties mentioned by Josephus appears to me to be a rounded-off estimate of the seven thousand mentioned in v.
+13.60

 Revelation 11:13 Commentary: Both the Death of Jesus the Son of Ananus and the Fall of the Temple occurred in the “Last Hour.”